How To Cook Turkey Legs and Homemade Stuffing

 - Add sprinkles of salt and pepper if required

-- Put the turkey into a cooking bag if you have one and put in a roasting tin.
+- Put it into a cooking bag if you have one and put in a roasting tin.

-- If you do not have a cooking bag then add about an inch of water to the roasting tin and then place the turkey in the middle of it.
+- If you do not have a cooking bag then add about an inch of water to the roasting tin and then place it in the middle of it.

 - Put the roasting tin in the middle shelf of the oven at 400 F for 20 minutes.

-- Then lower the temperature to 325 F until an hour before the turkey is due to finish roasting.
+- Then lower the temperature to 325 F until an hour before it is due to finish roasting.

 A turkey which includes the legs attached would normally take approximately 15 minutes for every pound.

-Because the turkey only has the breasts and wings it will be more like 10 minutes to every pound.
+Because it only has the breasts and wings it will be more like 10 minutes to every pound.

-- Check on the progress of the turkey an hour before it is due to be finished cooking.
+- Check on the progress an hour before it is due to be finished cooking.

 - At this stage if it is not in a roasting bag and is covered with aluminium tin foil then I remove this in order to allow the breasts to brown